 For an investor, the appeal is clear.
 Small modular reactors are a coming technology, and demand from power-hungry data centers has made clean, steady electricity a prized commodity.

 There is a regional dimension too.
-Brazil is pursuing its own nuclear and submarine ambitions, so what Argentina does with its expertise shapes the balance of technical know-how across South America.
+Brazil is pursuing its own nuclear and submarine ambitions, so what Argentina does with its expertise shapes the balance of know-how across South America.

 Argentina also exports its skills.
 Its state technology firm has long sold research reactors abroad, a niche business that rests on exactly the public capabilities now up for debate.